-National curriculum Kapow Primary topics Year 1 subjects What is it like here?
+National curriculum including the in ı CS subjects What is it like here?
 What is the weather like in the UK?
-What is it like to live in Shanghai?
-English Spoken language: Participating actively in collaborative conversations about their local area; working collaboratively to create a messy map; considering the viewpoints of others when discussing feelings about their playground.
+How is life different in China?
+Would you prefer to live in a hot or cold place?
+Why is our world wonderful?
+What is it like to live by the coast?
+English Spoken language: Participating actively in collaborative conversations about their local area; working collaboratively to create a messy map, considering the viewpoints of others when discussing feelings about their playground.
 Spoken language: Participating actively in collaborative conversations about maps.
-Spoken language: Working collaboratively with a partner to locate continents in an atlas.
+Coming soon!
+Spoken language: Participating actively in collaborative conversations about maps and atlases; listening and responding appropriately when sharing what they have learnt about hot and cold places; explaining whether they would prefer to live in a hot or cold place and expressing their feelings.
+Spoken language: Sorting human and physical features collaboratively; listening and responding appropriately to adults and their peers to share what they have learnt about oceans.
+Coming soon!
 Maths Geometry - position and direction: Using directional language to locate features on a map of the playground.
 Geometry - position and direction: Using compass directions to describe the location of features.
-Geometry - position and direction: Using directional language to locate features in the local area; using compass directions to describe the location of features.
+Geometry - position and direction: Using directional language; recognising North, East, South and West on a map.
 Science Seasonal changes: Observing changes in the school grounds across the four seasons; keeping a weather diary and describing weather associated with the seasons.
+Living things and their habitats: identifying that most living things live in habitats to which they are suited; describing how different habitats provide for the basic needs of different kinds of animals and plants, and how they depend on each other.
 Art and design Drawing to develop and share their ideas, experiences and imagination.
 Sketching their observations of the weather in the school grounds; making a wind streamer.
-Drawing a freehand sketch map; designing a postcard; sketching their view from a window.
+Drawing a sketch map using symbols for human and physical features.
 RSE/PSHE Thinking about things they can do to help look after their playground.